2

 How do I become a procurement analyst?

-To become a procurement analyst, candidates typically need a bachelor's degree in supply chain management, business, or a related field.
-Gaining experience through internships or entry-level roles in procurement or logistics, along with developing skills in data analysis and familiarity with procurement software, can improve job prospects.
-Certifications such as the Certified Professional in Supply Management (CPSM) can also enhance qualifications.
+To become a procurement analyst, typically a bachelor's degree in supply chain management, business, or a related field is required.
+Gaining experience through internships or entry-level roles in purchasing or logistics, along with developing skills in data analysis and familiarity with procurement software, can improve job prospects.
+Certifications like the Certified Professional in Supply Management (CPSM) can also enhance qualifications.

 What are some common challenges faced by entry level procurement analysts and how can they overcome them?